Skip to content

 Latch.whenOpen: <A, E, R>(self: Effect.Effect<A, E, R>) => Effect.Effect<A, E, R>

-only run the given effect when the latch is open
+Runs the given effect only when the latch is open.

 whenOpen